TF-Hafnium/hafnium/docs/SchedulerExpectations.md

 run queue and not call `FFA_RUN` on the vCPU until it has either:

 *   injected an interrupt
-*   received `HF_FFA_RUN_WAKE_UP` for it from another vCPU
+*   received `FFA_INTERRUPT` for it from another vCPU
 *   the timeout provided in `w2` is not `FFA_SLEEP_INDEFINITE` and the specified duration has expired.

-### `HF_FFA_RUN_WAKE_UP`

-_This is a Hafnium-specific function not part of the FF-A standard._

-Hafnium would like `hf_vcpu_run` to be called on another vCPU, specified by `hf_vcpu_run_return.wake_up`.
-The scheduler MUST either wake the vCPU in question up if it is blocked, or preempt and re-run it if it is already running somewhere.
-This gives Hafnium a chance to update any CPU state which might have changed.
-The scheduler should call FFA_RUN again on the sending VM as usual.

 ### `FFA_ERROR`

 #### `FFA_ABORTED`

 The vCPU has aborted triggering the whole VM to abort.
-The scheduler MUST treat this the same as `HF_FFA_RUN_WAKE_UP` for all the other vCPUs of the VM.
+The scheduler MUST treat this the same as `FFA_INTERRUPT` for all the other vCPUs of the VM.
 For this vCPU the scheduler SHOULD either never call FFA_RUN on the vCPU again, or treat it the same as `HF_FFA_RUN_WAIT_FOR_INTERRUPT`.

 #### Any other error code